PowerShell/PowerShell/docs/host-powershell/README.md

 # Host PowerShell Core in .NET Core Applications

 > This documentation is based on PowerShell Core packages built against .NET Core 1.1 and prior.
-> Things may change after PowerShell Core starts to build against .NET Core 2.0.
+> Things may change after we move to .NET Core 2.0.

 ## PowerShell Core targeting .NET Core 1.1 and Prior